AndreWohnsland/CocktailBerry/docs/setup.md

 ## Backups

-Since **version 1.9.0**, you can backup your local data (local database, config-file) to a desired folder or external device.
+You can backup your local data (local database, config-file) to a desired folder or external device.
 You can later use this backup to restore the data, or recover the progress and recipes after doing a OS reinstall.
 Just go to the **Bottles** tab, click on the gear icon and enter your master password to get to the options window.
 There you will find both options for backup and restoring your data.